Vahid Musayev: Life

-Musayev was born on November 15, 1947 in Baku.
+Musayev was born on 15 November 1947 in Baku.
 In 1955, he went to secondary school No. 176, and in 1966 he graduated from that school with honors from Baku State University.
 In 1971, he began military service in Georgia as an officer.
-He studied at a Soviet military academy in Leningrad from 1978-1981, and after graduating based himself out of Akhalkalaki.
-From 1984–1986, he served overseas in Maputo, Mozambique Upon returning in 1986, he based himself in Zhytomyr and then Volodymyr-Volyns'kyi, both in Ukraine.
+He studied at a Soviet military academy in Leningrad from 1978 to 1981, and after graduating based himself out of Akhalkalaki.
+From 1984 to 1986, he served overseas in Maputo, Mozambique Upon returning in 1986, he based himself in Zhytomyr and then Volodymyr-Volyns'kyi, both in Ukraine.
 In 1990, he was elected a deputy from the latter region.

 Political career

 Musayev was Deputy Minister of Defense and was assigned by the Speaker of the National Assembly of Azerbaijan and acting President Heydar Aliyev to lead the ministry until the new minister was appointed.
-Due to numerous mistakes during the operation to stabilize the situation in southern Azerbaijani regions of Lankoran, Astara, Masalli, Lerik, Yardimli, Jalilabad and Bilasuvar raions in August 1993 which led to civilian injuries, he was first demoted from the rank of Major General and then sacked as Deputy Minister of Defense on August 25, 1993.
+Due to numerous mistakes during the operation to stabilize the situation in southern Azerbaijani regions of Lankoran, Astara, Masalli, Lerik, Yardimli, Jalilabad and Bilasuvar raions in August 1993 which led to civilian injuries, he was first demoted from the rank of Major General and then sacked as Deputy Minister of Defense on 25 August 1993.